chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 - **Companion nodes** are configured entirely through the MeshCore companion app over Bluetooth.
 There is no USB configuration step, and there is no CLI available during normal use.
 Most of the settings below apply only to repeaters and room servers.
 - **Repeater and Room Server nodes** are typically configured via USB serial connection using the [MeshCore Configuration Tool](https://config.meshcore.io), especially for initial setup.
 CLI commands are available through the Remote Management interface.

-If you're setting up a companion, skip the USB and CLI sections below — they don't apply to you.
+If you're setting up a companion, skip the USB and CLI sections below.

----

 ## Initial Configuration